dortamur/satisfactory-uevr-enhancements/README.md

 ### Aieee!
 Smooth turn makes me want to hurl!
 *...adds "Snap Turn Option" to the To Do list...*
 Sorry.
 You can physically turn as an alternate turn option - swivel chairs and wireless headsets are good for this!
-### I can't drive vehicles!
-Nope!
-Not yet...
-At least there's a button to get out!
-(Right Grip)

 ## Credits